 The base liquid of CleanRum is developed following the same traditional methods used to make a classic Jamaican rum, but we’ve tweaked things ever so slightly to bring you a unique, low-alcohol recipe that still achieves that golden hue and spiced flavour that rum-drinkers will be so familiar with.

-We make CleanRum using water, Jamaican rum, a little caramel for colour, vanilla, natural flavouring, cayenne pepper, potassium sorbate and lactic acid.
+We make CleanRum using Water, Vegetable Glycerine, Rum (1.5%), Natural Flavourings, Acid: Citric Acid, Colour: Plain Caramel, Preservative: Potassium Sorbate.
 It contains no sugar or sweeteners and over 30 times less alcohol than traditional spiced rum.

 We’re always experimenting with new ideas, and whilst a white rum isn’t on the horizon just yet, it’s definitely something we’re looking at.